y2737924daohegua/corber/README.md

 # Corber [![Build Status](https://travis-ci.org/isleofcode/corber.svg?branch=master)](https://travis-ci.org/isleofcode/corber)

-corber CLI improves the hybrid app build experience with JS Frameworks - currently for Ember, Vue & Glimmer apps using Cordova.
-It can be used with existing or new JS applications.
+Corber is a CLI that improves the hybrid app build experience for Vue, Ember, Glimmer, and React apps using Cordova.

-corber handles items such as framework + app build & validations with a single command: `corber build` - without affecting existing web flows.
-The CLI also includes on-device livereload for development and utility functions for icons, plugins, etc. Where needed it can proxy to the Cordova CLI.
+Corber handles framework and app builds and validations with a single command: `corber build` - without affecting existing web flows.
+The CLI also includes on-device livereload for development and utility functions for icons, plugins, and more.
+And when needed, it can proxy to the Cordova CLI.

 It is a continuation of the ember-cordova project. ember-cordova users can find detais [here](http://blog.isleofcode.com/announcing-corber-ember-cordova-vue), and continue to access the existing [ember addon](https://github.com/isleofcode/ember-cordova) and [documentation](http://ember-cordova.com).